Types of marriages: Asia and Africa

 Some societies permit polygamy, in which a man could have multiple wives; even in such societies however, most men have only one.
 In such societies, having multiple wives is generally considered a sign of wealth and power.
 The status of multiple wives has varied from one society to another.

 In Imperial China, formal marriage was sanctioned only between a man and a woman, although among the upper classes, the primary wife was an arranged marriage with an elaborate formal ceremony while concubines could be taken on later with minimal ceremony.
 Since the rise of communism, only strictly monogamous marital relationships are permitted, although divorce is a relatively simple process.

 Monogamy, polyandry, and polygyny

 Polyandry (a woman having multiple husbands) occurs very rarely in a few isolated tribal societies.
-These societies include some bands of the Canadian Inuit, although the practice has declined sharply in the 20th century due to their conversion from tribal religion to Christianity by Moravian missionaries.
-Additionally, the Spartans were notable for practicing polyandry.

-Societies which permit group marriage are extremely rare, but have existed in Utopian societies such as the Oneida Community.
+The Spartans were notable for practicing polyandry.

 Today, many married people practice various forms of consensual nonmonogamy, including polyamory and swinging.
 These people have agreements with their spouses that permit other intimate relationships or sexual partners.
 Therefore, the concept of marriage need not necessarily hinge on sexual or emotional monogamy.